numat/huber/README.md

 Note that this does not take advantage of the PB package commands, which would cut down on the data transmission at the cost of extra bath configuration.
-This also does not take advantage of the high-accuracy PB data transmission, as its resolution is unnecessary in NuMat's current use case.
+This also does not take advantage of the high-accuracy PB data transmission, as its resolution is unnecessary in most use cases.